marijnh/Eloquent-JavaScript/04_data.md

 {{index "let keyword", "var keyword", "const keyword", [binding, destructuring]}}

 This also works for bindings created with `let`, `var`, or `const`.
-If you know the value you are binding is an array, you can use ((square brackets)) to "look inside" of the value, binding its contents.
+If you know that the value you are binding is an array, you can use ((square brackets)) to "look inside" of the value, binding its contents.

 {{index [object, property], [braces, object]}}

-A similar trick works for objects, using braces instead of square brackets.
+A similar trick works for objects, using braces instead of square brackets:

 ```
 let {name} = {name: "Faraji", age: 23};